AdrianVarnier/override/level07/walkthrough.md

  *** ERROR! ***
  Failed to do store command
  ```
 We can't use the 114th index because it's a multiple of 3.
-But perhaps overflowing it could allow us to reach 114 anyway.
+But perhaps overflowing the int could allow us to reach 114 anyway.
 The program multiplies the index by 4, so if we use `MAX_UINT_32 / 4` and add 114, we get `1073741938`, which is the same as 114.

 Now, for testing purposes, let's try to change `EIP` by '0xaaaaaaaa' (2863311530 in decimal):
 ```Shell